vr-voyage/degu-diffusion/README.md

 ![PNG Metadata](./screenshots/Apps-CheckPNG-Result.png)

 > Note : This doesn't try to download the PNG !
-> This ony read it if the server already has it.
+> This only reads it from the server harddrive, if it's still present.
 >
-> Also, this generates ephemeral messages ("Only you can see this message" messages).
+> Also, this uses ephemeral messages ("Only you can see this message" messages).
 > Sometimes these messages cannot be seen by the client, when sent inside
-> threads.
+> threads, due to some obscure Discord client bug.
 > In this case, just try again.

 # Using the bot software